ABBEVILLE SC As a CSX

 snapshot found in the Captain's trove of pictures and goodies...it is

-one of those small pictures like you use to find in your parents'
+one of those small pictures

 UNION STATION CHARLESTON, SC Built in 1907,